 We're happy to report the keys are comfortable, accurate and satisfying whatever you're doing.
-This is not a quiet keyboard, but it is a loud, proud and high-quality mechanical keyboard.
+This is not a quiet keyboard by any stretch, but it is a loud, proud and high-quality mechanical keyboard.

 We found it to be a joy to use for day-to-day typing, but also powerful and effective during a good gaming session.
 The travel and actuation levels are satisfying, even for the heavy-handed gamers among us.

-The Roccat Vulcan 122 AIMO is a hidden gem of a keyboard that should not be overlooked.
+The Roccat Vulcan TKL Pro is a hidden gem of a keyboard that should not be overlooked.
 It features a much better build quality than other Roccat keyboards we've tested and it's packed full of interesting features that make it a lot of fun to play with.

 Best wireless gaming keyboard

 - 2.4Ghz Slipstream wireless, Bluetooth 4.2 LE and wired connectivity options

 - Capellix LED with per-key illumination options